RyanJWallis/RyanJWallis.github.io/CodingExperience.md

 ### High Performance Computing
-I have experience analysing both my own and user projects through the university's High Performance Computing (<a href="https://docs.hpc.qmul.ac.uk/" target="_blank"> HPC </a> ) cluster via both a web interface and the command line
+I have experience analysing both my own and user projects through the university's High Performance Computing (<a href="https://docs.hpc.qmul.ac.uk/" target="_blank"> HPC </a>) cluster via both a web interface and the command line

 ### "-omics" Analysis
 I have experience analysing a range of other "-omics" datasets.

 #### Projects:
-- Proteomic assessment of mass spectrometry data from exosomes and conditioned media - <a href="https://ryanjwallis.github.io/2021-02-18-Senescent-Exosomes/" target="_blank">Project Link</a>
+- Proteomic assessment of mass spectrometry data from exosomes and conditioned media - <a href="https://ryanjwallis.github.io/2021-02-18-Senescent-Exosomes/" target="_blank">Project Link</a><br>

-− sc-RNAseq transcriptomics analysis using example datasets from satijalab - <a href="https://ryanjwallis.github.io/22023-10-01-Seurat-scRNAseq-Transcriptomics/" target="_blank">Project Link</a>
+- sc-RNAseq transcriptomics analysis using example datasets from satijalab - <a href="https://ryanjwallis.github.io/22023-10-01-Seurat-scRNAseq-Transcriptomics/" target="_blank">Project Link</a>

 ### Formal Courses
-− DataCamp “Data Scientist with R” track (88-hour online course).
+− DataCamp “Data Scientist with R” track (88-hour online course).</a><br>

-− Biochemical Society “R for Biochemists 101” (5-week online introduction to R).
+− Biochemical Society “R for Biochemists 101” (5-week online introduction to R).</a><br>

-− LinkedIn Learning “Become a Data Scientist” (17-hour introductory course).
+− LinkedIn Learning “Become a Data Scientist” (17-hour introductory course).</a><br>

-− DataCamp “Data Analyst with Python” track (36-hour online course).
+− DataCamp “Data Analyst with Python” track (36-hour online course).</a><br>
 − DataCamp "Machine Learning Fundamentals with Python" track (16-hour online course).